rainydayjules/VisitingTales/Documentation/Diane.md

 <details>
 <summary>Details</summary>
 <par>
 Diane is talking to Gunther.
 As player enters the museum Diane mentions that she heard all the artifacts in the museum were donated by the player and criticizes the previous curator who run with the artifacts and Gunther who refuses to drop the name of the curator.
-The player can respond, and Diane reacts accordingly.
 </par>
 </details>